badiaamakhlouf/DS_ML_InterviewBank/pages/classification_analysis.md

 - Recall measures the proportion of actual positive cases correctly identified by the model.
 - Precision calculates the accuracy of positive predictions, emphasizing correctness
 - Recall focuses on minimizing false negatives, while precision focuses on minimizing false positives.
+- So, if I want to avoid false negative (spam email classified as non spam)-> recall should be used
+- And, if I want to avoid False postive (avoid giving the vaccine to somebody who doesn't need it, otherwise !!!) -> we must have a very high precision and then precision should be used

 ### Q11- How to define F1-score?
 - An evaluation metric that combines both Precision and Recall.